langurmonkey/website-source/README.md

 Deployment
 ----------

-The website is deployed in [Codeberg pages](https://codeberg.page).
 The `master` branch of this repository contains the Hugo sources.
 These need to be generated into the static website using the `hugo` CLI program (i.e. `hugo --minify`).

-The deployed website lives in branches other than `master`.
-Each branch serves a different domain.
-Run the `/deploy.sh` to deploy the site with the configuration that sits at the top of the same file.
+The site is deployed to a [nearlyfreespeech](https://nearlyfreespeech.net) server.
+The `/deploy.sh` script deploys the site to the server.
+The `deploy-codeberg.sh` is the old deploy script, which deployed the site to different branches in Codeberg Pages.

 Minify
 ------